IgniteUI/indigo-design-docfx/en/components/select.md

 ## Styling

 The Select comes with the combined styling flexibility of its input and dropdown items.
-There are options for the input text elements' color and bottom line style and color.
+The user can experiment with different styles and colors for the text and for the input.
 For the dropdown items, one may change their background and text colors.

 <img class="responsive-img" src="../images/select_styling.png" srcset="../images/select_styling@2x.png 2x" />